 The last time I was job hunting, several friends suggested I look for freelance writing gigs.
 I gave them all insane amounts of side-eye.
 Not because there's anything wrong with freelancing - it's just not for me.
 I love working on my own projects, but I also cherish working with and being challenged by a team.

 If you're like me, and freelance, task-oriented remote jobs like article writing, data entry, transcription, or professional survey taking (yep, that exists), aren't your thing - don't worry.
 There are more full-time remote opportunities than ever before that offer you the freedom to manage your own time, the security of consistent monthly income, the support of a team, and the promise of growth.
-In fact, we've got close to 200 on PowerToFly.
+In fact, we've got over 200 on PowerToFly.

 So, if you're looking for a remote opportunity in 2019 that will push you to develop professionally, look no further than our list of the 10 best work-from-home jobs.
 And by best, we mean fun, challenging roles that will help you grow, while making a respectable income.